Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Evaluation

-\textbf{Comparison Baselines.} We compare \our with two non-adversarial baselines, and one adversarial LLM agent baseline.
-(1) \textit{Naive baseline:} a single agent instructed to translate the C program using only an initial set of seed tests, and does not iterate to add more tests.
-(2) \textit{Coverage baseline:} a two-agent setup similar to \our, but the discriminator agent is only instructed to find additional tests that increase the line coverage of the C program, so the new tests do not specifically try to reveal inequivalent behavior.
-(3) \textit{\ournf:} \our but without the fuzzing tool.
-Comparing \our with the first two baselines demonstrates the benefit (if any) of our adversarial design.
-Comparing \our with \ournf demonstrates the benefit (if any) of our proposed fuzzing tool.
+\textbf{Comparison Baselines.} We compare \our against four baselines: (1) \textit{Naive baseline:} a single translator agent identical to \our's, instructed to pass initially provided tests (seed tests in \our) without iterating to add tests or refine the code.
+(2) \textit{Strong baseline:} a single agent without iteration, but backed by a much stronger closed-source LLM (Claude Opus 4.6).
+(3) \textit{Coverage baseline:} a two-agent setup similar to \our, but the discriminator agent is only instructed to find additional tests that increase the line coverage of the C program, so the new tests do not specifically try to reveal inequivalent behavior.
+(4) \textit{\ournf:} \our but without fuzzer construction.
+Comparison against (1), (3), and (4) isolates the gain from, respectively, \our's iterative loop, its adversarial test-generation strategy, and its agent-driven differential fuzzer; comparison against (2) calibrates these gains against a stronger underlying LLM.
+We also check whether \our can improve the correctness of Rust translations produced by C2SaferRust, one of the recent works whose translations are public, compilable, and executable~\cite{nitin2025c2saferrust}.

 \textbf{Evaluation Metrics.} Our primary evaluation metric to evaluate the correctness of an individual translation is \textit{pass rate}, which is the percentage of tests that pass for a given set of tests. \new{ On our micro-benchmark, we report the pass rate on manually written validation tests when we evaluate different configurations of \our only (e.g., different LLM–agent settings or experiment hyperparameters).
 When we compare \our against other translation methods, we compute pass rates using a set of tests produced by a competing method, and refer to this metric as \textit{relative pass rate}.
 This reduces bias from a method overfitting to its own tests (in practice, a method usually passes almost all of its own tests) and provides a stronger signal for cross-method comparison.
 We use relative pass rate for (i) ablation studies that compare \our against alternative designs on the micro-benchmark, and (ii) the final experiment on the macro-benchmark, which lacks manually written tests and therefore relies solely on test suites generated by the methods.
 The test sets used to compute relative pass rate achieve an average of \new{92.6}\% line coverage on the micro benchmark and \new{90.1\%} line coverage on the macro benchmark, by unioning test cases across translation methods.} This indicates they are a useful signal for overall correctness as well.